 Active/recruiting

-Setmelanotide Phase 2 treatment trial in patients with rare genetic disorders of obesity
+Setmelanotide Phase 2 treatment trial in patients with rare genetic diseases of obesity

 IN INDIVIDUALS WITH